Akash-nath29/ai-image-generator/README.md

 Welcome to the AI Image Generator web app!
 This 🌟 app leverages the power of Flask and the OpenAI module to create stunning images based on text prompts.
 Whether you're an artist seeking inspiration or a developer exploring the capabilities of AI, this tool has you covered.

+## ⚠️ Project Status

+🚧 **Under Development** 🚧

+Please note that this project is still a work in progress.
+We are actively developing and refining the application to offer a seamless experience to our users.
+As a result, you may encounter some bugs or incomplete features.
+However, we encourage you to **contribute** to the project by reporting issues, suggesting improvements, or even submitting pull requests.
+Let's make ai Image generation even better together!

 ## 🌟 Features

 - **Text-Based Image Generation:** Simply input a text prompt, and watch as the AI generates an image that interprets your prompt.